-- The job in question meets the Tier 2 minimum skill level requirement.
+- The job in question meets the Tier 2 minimum skill level requirement, which should be checked in the Codes of Practice for Skilled Workers.
 This means it must usually be Regulated Qualifications Framework (RQF) level 6 or above, or RQF level 4 or above if it is on the Tier 2 Shortage Occupations List, or it is in certain creative fields such as dance, theatre and opera, and television and film.

 There are two types of Certificate of Sponsorship: restricted and unrestricted.
 Those prospective employees based outside the UK will need a restricted certificate of sponsorship.

 - Restricted Certificates of Sponsorship are for prospective employees who are based abroad, and planning to work in the UK in a role paying less than £159,600 a year, unless the job is an inward investment post.
+Please note that to be included in the quota in a particular month you need to apply by the 5th of the month.
 There is a monthly allocation meeting for restricted certificates (usually 1000-2000) and an annual cap of 20,700.
 Prospective employees based in the UK who are eligible to change status to a Tier 2 visa do not come under the Tier 2 Visa Cap and usually do not need a restricted COS.
 The exception is for partners of Tier 4 visa holders who wish to switch to a Tier 2 visa.
 These applicants do need a restricted certificate of sponsorship.